bricker0/choropleth_map/README.md

 As a UU student, you have a free ESRI account.
 The ESRI license you have access to as a student is insanely expensive.
 We may as well enjoy it while you have it!

-#Esri Online Web App
+# Esri Online Web App

-Here you will make an Esri online web app so that the online map user can slide between your two maps, or use a "spyglass" to compare maps or another interface you wish.
+Here you will make an Esri online web app so that the online map user can slide between two maps or two different years.
+You can choose a comparision template, for example use a "spyglass" to compare maps or another interface you wish.

 There are a few steps to this.

-First, you have to add your content to Esri online. (with your online account you have a folder with all of your content) Second, you have to create a web map.
+First, you have to add your data into the content section of your Esri online account.

+Second, you have to create a web map.
 This is where you style your map, pick which attribute values you want the end-user to see when they click on the map, etc.

 Third, you pick the web app template you would like.